sveetch/Optimus/README.rst

 A simple building environment to produce static HTML from `Jinja2`_ templates and with assets compress managing with `webassets`_.

-The environment should bring all needed stuff and a script to build static website with benefit of templating with `Jinja2`_ and compressed assets (for production) with `webassets`_.
+The environment should bring all needed stuff and command lines to build static websites with benefit of templating with `Jinja2`_, compressed assets (for production) with `webassets`_ and cohabits with Compass or Less.

-It try to cohabit with a Compass or Less environment, but this part is actually not ready.

-Better documentation to come when this will be ready.

-..
-WARNING: Currently the project is failing to really help to cohabits with Compass in development environment.

 Requires
 ========